qe201020335/HRCounter/README.md

 ## HOW TO USE
 1. Install or update it first.
 Instructions [above](#how-to-install).
 2. **If you are using Counters+, enable this counter in Counter+'s counter configuration page**
-3. Checkout the full configuration page of the mod under the "HRCounter" button in the main menu mods section.
+3. Check out the full configuration page of the mod under the "HRCounter" button in the main menu mods section.
-4. Toggle on **Auto Pause** in the "Health & Safty" tab if you want the mod to pause the game for you.
-Also set the **Pause Heart Rate** for yourself!
+4. Toggle on **Auto Pause** in the "Health & Safety" tab if you want the mod to pause the game for you.
+Also, set the **Pause Heart Rate** for yourself!

 ## DATA SOURCES
 ### Pulsoid
-If first time configure, checkout [**Config Generator**](https://hrcounter.skyqe.net/) to download mod with config included.
+If first time configure, check out [**Config Generator**](https://hrcounter.skyqe.net/) to download the mod with config included.
 #### Pulsoid Token (Recommended)
 1. Get you self a token [**HERE**](https://pulsoid.net/oauth2/authorize?response_type=token&client_id=0025a50e-9449-4aa5-9c68-36d2903cb6a5&redirect_uri=&scope=data:heart_rate:read&state=&response_mode=web_page) for free or [**HERE if you are a BRO**](https://pulsoid.net/ui/keys).
 2. Keep that token in a safe place because it will not expire in a short time.
 You can always reuse the token in the future.
-3. Paste the token in the config file as below and set the value of `DataSource` to `Pulsoid Token`
+3. Paste the token in the config file as below and set the value of `DataSource` to `Pulsoid Token`.
 ![pulsoid token config screenshot](https://i.imgur.com/lEUzf8D.png)

 ### HypeRate
-If first time configure, checkout [**Config Generator**](https://hrcounter.skyqe.net/) to download mod with config included.
+If first time configure, checkout [**Config Generator**](https://hrcounter.skyqe.net/) to download the mod with config included.

 1. In the HypeRate app on your phone or watch, there is the session ID, which is also the few hex digits at the end of your overlay link.
 2. Change the value of `HypeRateSessionID` to yours in the config file.